 This is what my vase looked like before I took it outside to give it a coat of paint.

 I just love how quick, easy + chic this project turned out to be.
-I’m a sucker for quick gratification.
-I really think that the color blocked addition to a regular glass vase just really elevates it up a notch.
+I'm a sucker for quick gratification.
+I really think that the color-blocked addition to a regular glass vase just really elevates it up a notch.
+I could keep fresh flowers or beautiful artificial flowers like those made available by Silk by Design in it and admire them forever.
+It's quite an interior decor idea, you should try it sometime!

-I just love how fresh the whole concept is + look how cute it looks next to my bed in my Master.
+I really like how fresh the whole concept is + look how cute it looks next to my bed in my Master.

 I am always trying to work between the lines of what is classic + timeless and keeping it fresh + comfortable.
 It can be a hard road to walk in the design world.
 I am the kind of designer that loves a light airy beautiful space, but also realize that there will be a parade of dirty feet and sticky hands living in it day to day.